Home » Education: Undergraduate Teacher Licensure Program » Observation Hours

 Yes, as long as you are meeting the rest of the requirements.

-How do I set up my observation hours?
+How do I set up my classroom observation hours?

 Contact the principal’s office the term before you want to start; get your paperwork/background check completed; identify which teacher you will observe; set your schedule and start/end date.